 say, I feel like one of those trees,

+you know?
 And you do know.

 You make a good salad, change